corbado/example-passkeys-vuejs/README.md

-# Passkey-First Authentication with Vue.js and Corbado
+# Vue.js Passkey Example App

 This is a sample implementation of the Corbado web-js package being integrated into a web application built with Vue.js.